chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-nexus-artifact-repository-manager.md

 `Nexus` offers an enterprise version and a free OSS version to choose from.

-For this setup guide, we'll be using Nexus OSS version and we'll install it on a Windows system.
-To install on a different system, follow the [official installation guide](https://help.sonatype.com/display/NXRM3/Installation).
+For this setup guide, we'll be using Nexus OSS version and we'll install it on a Windows (8.1 Enterprise, 64-bit) system.
+The process is very similar to install on a different platform, follow the [official installation guide](https://help.sonatype.com/display/NXRM3/Installation).

 I'm using the current latest OSS version `3.9.0-01`.
 Here's the step-by-step instructions